mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 few possible values across all users.
 Thus, gender can be safley interned to reduce memory usage.
 Final field - *age* - can't be interned because Integer lacks this functionality[^1].

+Now imagine that we do this in tight loop, across millions of row (nigth batch or something).
-Thus the reasonable change to the program would thus be:
+Thus the reasonable change to the program would to intern:

 {% highlight java linenos %}
 String gender = rs.getString("gender").intern();
 {% endhighlight %}

 In the 1990s, interning strings was common, and every developer knew of it.
 Back then memory was a scarce resource.
-In the 2020s few use it.
+Times flies and in the 2020s few use it.
 But Java being Java the method remains.

 ## Why Bother Then?

 If interning is old school why bother with it?
+In Java recommended approach is "don't worry, allocations are cheap, GC does it better than you".
+And Java programmers listen and every Java program is like 1.5 gb of heap for startup.
+And every non-Java programmer is like "Java eats memory".

 Well good ideas rarely go out of fashion.
 New technologies often repeate the same old limitations but on a different scale.
 Yes we have more memory now, but we also have more data.
 Thus old memory tricks should still be usefull.
 Efficency is a mover here.

 One of the common failures of modern software is running code under heavy allocation pressure.
 This typically looks like a loop which allocates copius amounts of memory during each iteration,